 - Printable Fair Use Checklist from Columbia University Libraries’ Copyright Advisory Office

-“This whole process sounds like a lot of work.”
+“This whole license process sounds like a lot of work.”

 Yeah, I know.
 It is.
 I’ve see the painful back-and-forths, the 20 email long thread with managers and artists and labels and publishers, the expensive license fees required by companies, the claims on videos even though you have permission, and… it’s pretty terrible, if we’re all being honest here.

 It’s simple, because we handle all of the sync licensing for you.
-You don’t have to worry about tracking down and emailing back and forth with the copyright owners.
+You don’t have to worry about tracking down and emailing back and forth with the copyright owners (sometimes also called copyright holders).
 We think you should be spending your time creating and sharing great content, not drowning in paperwork.

 It’s safe, because you will not be claimed for using the music.
 Seriously.
-We’ve developed our platform so that your videos remain claim-free so long as you include the provided artist promotion in your video post.
-We want this to be as frictionless for you as possible.
+With Thematic, your videos remain claim-free and copyright-free so long as you include the provided artist promotion in your video description.

-And lastly, it’s free.
-Completely free.
+And, it’s free.
 We don’t believe in charging creators antiquated, expensive rates just to use 45 seconds of a song in their video.
 You’re getting the word out and helping provide exposure and reach to artists who are looking for just that.

 At Thematic we’re excited to provide this tool for creators like yourself.

 With Thematic, you get to use a wide selection of songs from the best new music artists.
 And you no longer have to worry about copyright claims, disputes, or strikes against your videos.

 Interested in checking it out?
 Sign-up for Thematic at: https://hellothematic.com